hellosign/hellosign-openapi/sdks/ruby/docs/SignatureRequestApi.md

 Edit Embedded Signature Request with Template

 Edits a SignatureRequest based on the given Template(s) to be signed in an embedded iFrame.
-Note that embedded signature requests can only be signed in embedded iFrames whereas normal signature requests can only be signed on Dropbox Sign.
+Note that embedded signature requests can only be signed in embedded iFrames whereas normal signature requests can only be signed on Dropbox Sign.  **NOTE:** Edit and resend *will* deduct your signature request quota.

 ### Examples